-- Records the clinical outcomes of neoadjuvant therapy as determined by the managing physician (oncologic surgeon, radiation oncologist, or medical oncologist).

-- For the purposes of this data item, neoadjuvant therapy is defined as systemic treatment (chemotherapy, endocrine/hormone therapy, targeted therapy, immunotherapy, or biological therapy) and/or radiation therapy given to shrink a tumor before surgical resection.

-- Neoadjuvant Therapy Clinical Response is evaluated after primary systemic and/or radiation therapy is completed and prior to surgical resection.

-- It is based on clinical history, physical examination, biopsies, imaging studies, and other diagnostic workup.
-Therefore, surgical pathology report is not used to code this item.

-- Have/use the managing/treating physician's interpretation/statement of the response to neoadjuvant therapy, whenever this interpretation/statement is available.

-- Code 0 when:

-- Neoadjuvant therapy is not administered.

-- Therapy administered does not qualify as neoadjuvant therapy (presurgical treatment) because surgical resection not planned.

-- Patient did not have neoadjuvant therapy based on the sequence of treatment.

-- Autopsy Only cases.

-- o Cases where neoadjuvant therapy is not part of standard treatment.

-- Sites C420, C421, C423, C424, and C809.

-- Schemas:
+- Records the clinical outcomes of neoadjuvant therapy as determined by the managing physician (oncologic surgeon, radiation oncologist, or medical oncologist). - For the purposes of this data item, neoadjuvant therapy is defined as systemic treatment (chemotherapy, endocrine/hormone therapy, targeted therapy, immunotherapy, or biological therapy) and/or radiation therapy given to shrink a tumor before surgical resection. - Neoadjuvant Therapy Clinical Response is evaluated after primary systemic and/or radiation therapy is completed and prior to surgical resection. - It is based on clinical history, physical examination, biopsies, imaging studies, and other diagnostic workup.
+Therefore, surgical pathology report is not used to code this item. - Have/use the managing/treating physician's interpretation/statement of the response to neoadjuvant therapy, whenever this interpretation/statement is available. - Document information in text to support the clinical response that is coded: - Record in Text-Physical Examination the managing/treating physician's interpretation/statement of response to neoadjuvant therapy, when available (codes 1-5). - Record in Text-Scopes and Text-Scans the radiologist or endoscopist statement /impression of the response to neoadjuvant therapy when post-neoadjuvant therapy scopes/scans are done prior to resection (code 6). - Record in Text-Pathology any post-neoadjuvant biopsy and/or biomarker results used to infer a clinical response (codes 6 and 7). - For additional information regarding recording text, please see Appendix T -Text Documentation Guidelines. - Code 0 when: - Neoadjuvant therapy is not administered. - Therapy administered does not qualify as neoadjuvant therapy (presurgical treatment) because surgical resection not planned.

-- 00830 HemeRetic

-- 99999 Ill-Defined Other

-- 00790 Lymphoma

-- 00795 Lymphoma (CLL/SLL)

-- 00811 Mycosis Fungoides (MF)

-- 00822 Plasma Cell Disorders - 00821 Plasma Cell Myeloma - 00812 Primary Cutaneous Lymphoma (excluding MF and SS) - A managing/treating physician statement is required to assign codes 1-5. - Code 1 when managing/treating physician documents complete (or total) response (CR) based on clinical findings. - Code 2 when: - Managing/treating physician documents partial response (PR) based on clinical findings or - Documented as not being either complete response (CR) or progressive disease (PD). - Code 3 when the managing/treating physician documents: - Progressive disease (PD) based on clinical findings. - "Progression" or that the size/extent of the tumor and/or presence of lymph nodes or metastatic disease has increased. - o There is evidence of new metastasis. - Code 4 when the managing/treating physician documents: - No clinical response based on clinical findings due to stable disease (SD) or - States there is no change in size/extent of tumor and/or the presence of lymph nodes or metastatic disease. - Code 5 when the evaluation after neoadjuvant therapy is done and the managing/treating physician documents no response (NR); and does not indicate: - The tumor progressed (code 3). - The was change in the tumor size/extent. - Tumor was stable (see code 4). - Code 6 when neoadjuvant therapy was completed, there is no statement from the managing/treating physician based on clinical evaluation documented or available, and the clinical response is inferred from imaging impression, changes in biomarkers or yc stage. - Code 7 when there is a biopsy done of the primary site, the pathology report indicates complete response, and there is no statement regarding clinical response from the managing physician.
+- Patient did not have neoadjuvant therapy based on the sequence of treatment. - Autopsy Only cases. - Cases where neoadjuvant therapy is not part of standard treatment. - Sites C420, C421, C423, C424, and C809. - Schemas: - 00830 HemeRetic - 99999 Ill-Defined Other - 00790 Lymphoma - 00795 Lymphoma (CLL/SLL) - 00811 Mycosis Fungoides (MF) - 00822 Plasma Cell Disorders - 00821 Plasma Cell Myeloma - 00812 Primary Cutaneous Lymphoma (excluding MF and SS) - A managing/treating physician statement is required to assign codes 1-5. - Code 1 when managing/treating physician documents complete (or total) response (CR) based on clinical findings. - Code 2 when: - Managing/treating physician documents partial response (PR) based on clinical findings or - Documented as not being either complete response (CR) or progressive disease (PD). - Code 3 when the managing/treating physician documents: - Progressive disease (PD) based on clinical findings. - "Progression" or that the size/extent of the tumor and/or presence of lymph nodes or metastatic disease has increased. - There is evidence of new metastasis. - Code 4 when the managing/treating physician documents: - No clinical response based on clinical findings due to stable disease (SD) or - States there is no change in size/extent of tumor and/or the presence of lymph nodes or metastatic disease.

-- Code 8 when neoadjuvant therapy is done, and the clinical response is not documented or is unknown.

-- Code 9 when:

-- o It is unknown if neoadjuvant therapy was administered.

-- Planned, but unknown if given

-- Death Certificate Only (DCO)
+- Code 5 when the evaluation after neoadjuvant therapy is done and the managing/treating physician documents no response (NR); and does not indicate: - The tumor progressed (code 3). - ${\odot}$ $\,$ The was change in the tumor size/extent. - Tumor was stable (see code 4). - Code 6 when neoadjuvant therapy was completed, there is no statement from the managing/treating physician based on clinical evaluation documented or available, and the clinical response is inferred from imaging impression, changes in biomarkers or yc stage. - Code 7 when there is a biopsy done of the primary site, the pathology report indicates complete response, and there is no statement regarding clinical response from the managing physician. - Code 8 when neoadjuvant therapy is done, and the clinical response is not documented or is unknown. - Code 9 when: - It is unknown if neoadjuvant therapy was administered. - Planned, but unknown if given - Death Certificate Only (DCO)